FriendsOfCake/crud/docs/listeners.rst

 Included listeners
 ==================

-Crud comes with a selection of listeners included which cover some of the most common use-cases.
+Crud comes with a selection of listeners covering the most common use-cases.
 These allow you to tap into the events within the plugin and change behavior to suit your application, or to provide extra functionality, such as an API.

 .. toctree::
 	:maxdepth: 1